Walmart testing higher minimum wage for some employees

 The team associates would be cross-trained in several functions and will have more responsibility, Lamontagne said.

-The big-box retailer last raised its entry-level wages for U.S. hourly employees to $11 in early 2018 and trails rivals, including Costco Wholesale Corp (COST.O), Amazon Inc (AMZN.O) and Target Corp (TGT.N) on the minimum wage front.
+The big-box retailer last raised its entry-level wages for U.S. hourly employees to $11 in early 2018 and trails rivals, including Costco Wholesale Corp, Amazon Inc and Target Corp on the minimum wage front.

 Reporting by Praveen Paramasivam in Bengaluru and Nandita Bose in Washington; Editing by Arun Koyyur and Shounak Dasgupta